mochi-hpc-experiments/platform-configurations/ANL/Sunspot/README.md

 environment file is already configured to use the appropriate system-provided libfabric library to gain CXI support.
 Upstream versions of libfabric compiled from source do not support this transport.

-See the comments in the `job.pbs` job script example in this directory for potential `FI_*` environment variables to set which may improve behavior under load with some versions of the HPE Slingshot software stack.
-These settings have not been validated, however.

 Job management
 --------------